should i opt out of ai resume screening

 1. Upload

 Drop your PDF or DOCX.
-No account required to see exactly how your data is parsed.
+No account needed to see how your data gets parsed.

 Step 2: AI analyzing skills and market position